 We focus in particular on issues specific to PRC/Mainland China which take into account China’s social system and its exchange control restrictions.
 These considerations include reporting obligations to government agencies, like the Tax Bureau and Foreign Exchange Control Authority, as well as modifying certain aspects of global equity-based compensation plans and other incentive arrangements in order to accommodate these restrictions, or for the greater convenience of PRC/Mainland China employees such as phantom plans.

-Mayer Brown’s Employee Share Schemes group has been consistently recognized by Legal 500, most recently as “incredibly reliable and shows great attention to detail."
+Mayer Brown’s Employee Share Schemes group has been consistently recognized by Legal 500, most recently as ‘A committed team, also very commercial.’ and ‘The team was very accommodating and friendly and really helped us understand the process involved with the engagement.’

 Ranked Tier 1 for Employment – Hong Kong